Double layer (plasma physics): History

 Interpretation of the FAST spacecraft data proposed strong double layers in the auroral acceleration region.
 Strong double layers have also been reported in the downward current region by Andersson et al. Parallel electric fields with amplitudes reaching nearly 1 V/m were inferred to be confined to a thin layer of approximately 10 Debye lengths.
-It is stated that the structures moved ‘at roughly the ion acoustic speed in the direction of the accelerated electrons, i.e., anti-earthward.’
+It is stated that the structures moved 'at roughly the ion acoustic speed in the direction of the accelerated electrons, i.e., anti-earthward.'
 That raises a question of what role, if any, double layers might play in accelerating auroral electrons that are precipitated downwards into the atmosphere from the magnetosphere.
+Double layers have also been found in the Earth's magnetosphere by the space missions Cluster and MMS.

 The possible role of precipitating electrons from 1-10keV themselves generating such observed double layers or electric fields has seldom been considered or analysed.
 Equally, the general question of how such double layers might be generated from an alternative source of energy, or what the spatial distribution of electric charge might be to produce net energy changes, is seldom addressed.
 Under laboratory conditions an external power supply is available.

 In the laboratory, double layers can be created in different devices.
 They are investigated in double plasma machines, triple plasma machines, and Q-machines.
 The stationary potential structures that can be measured in these machines agree very well with what one would expect theoretically.
 An example of a laboratory double layer can be seen in the figure below, taken from Torvén and Lindberg (1980), where we can see how well-defined and confined is the potential drop of a double layer in a double plasma machine.